 Upon completing this requirement, students will be able to:

-Identify the seven dimensions of wellness.

-Recognize the interaction between each dimension of wellness and their overall impact on personal, national and global health and well being.
+Assess your own wellness in each of the seven dimensions of wellness and explain how the dimensions and the interactions among them impact your overall personal health and well-being.

 Develop an individual plan for healthy living that demonstrates an understanding of the principles of wellness.

 INVESTIGATION: UNDERSTANDING THE PHYSICAL, SOCIAL, AND CULTURAL WORLDS